Help! My cat attacks my hands and feet

 Don’t give up too easily, it requires a lot of patience and effort.

-Do you still have problems with your kitten’s behaviour despite these tips, don’t wait too long to call a behavioural specialist.
+Do you still have problems with your kitten’s behavior despite these tips, don’t wait too long to call a behavioral specialist.
 To a lot of people this sounds exaggerating, but they really can help with almost every problem!
-Unfortunately it still happens way to often that cats end up in a shelter or worse because of this (or other behavioural problems) and that’s not necessary at all.
+Unfortunately it still happens way to often that cats end up in a shelter or worse because of this (or other behavioral problems) and that’s not necessary at all.